prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 }
 ```

-If we set the "request" context to `{ id: "f1e6461a" }` then we lose the `mobile` and `country` attributes of our "request" context.
+If we set the "request" context to `{ key: "f1e6461a" }` then we lose the `mobile` and `country` attributes of our "request" context.
 Our current context is now

 ```
 {
   request: {
-    id: "f1e6461a"
+    key: "f1e6461a"
   },
   subscription: {
     allow_overages: false,